 During processing, a unique electronic identity for each file in the database is generated.
 This creates a 128-bit value that serves as the document fingerprint.
 This fingerprinting process, substantiated through case law, ensures that two documents with the same fingerprint are in fact identical.

-When documents need to be produced, Review makes it easy to examine reviewer decisions, redact sensitive information before production, and organize documents using Binders.
+When selecting documents for production, Review makes it easy to examine reviewer decisions, redact sensitive information before production, and organize documents using Binders.
 In addition, attorneys can identify conflicts (such as a document marked for production that contains attachments marked as privileged).